Parrot Cichlids

 Will they get along with other cichlids?

 That is always a tough question.
 I have never kept them, but my guess would be that the small mouth and round body shape would put blood parrot cichlids at a severe disadvantage if they encountered a large adult Central American cichlid, such as a midas cichlid.
-It is the body shape of blood parrots more than anything else which literally offends many cichlid enthusiasts.
+It is the body shape of blood parrots, including the "notched" forehead and mishapened mouth, more than anything else which offends many cichlid enthusiasts.
 This is not a fish that could survive for any period of time in the wild.
+They are probably okay with similar sized fish or fish slightly smaller than them, but I would not suggest putting them with delicate species like neon tetras.

 Colors

 As mentioned, they come in a variety of colors.
-Recently many people have been noticing their blood parrots changing colors as they get older.
-This isn't at all surprising when you consider the parent species.
-Both midas cichlids and red devils can change colors substantially in the wild to a large degree.
+Many people find that their blood parrots change colors as they get older.
+The orange color may change from a solid color to a blotchy pattern or it may lighten or darken substantially.
+This is not all that surprising when you consider the parent species, namely the midas or red devil.
+Both of these species can and do change colors substantially as they mature.

 Breeding